 Ad-libbing best men, swearing bridesmaids, wasted aunts, and nosey neighbors -- wedding guests have been botching toasts since the beginning of time.
 Your drunken ramble might not make it to a late night news cycle, but without a little preparation, you still risk being talked about in whispers at potlucks and birthday parties for years.

 Don’t talk so long that eyes start to glaze or people impatiently scan the room searching for the exits.
 Keep it short and sweet -- maybe 4 or 5 minutes.

-Don’t make the speech about you, or anyone or anything other than the beautiful couple standing in front of you, and the amazing life they have ahead of them together.
+Don’t make the speech about yourself, or anyone or anything other than the beautiful couple standing in front of you, and the amazing life they have ahead of them together.
 There will be other times to give your opinion on current events or recount your recent trip to the grocery store.